Supercolony-net/Open-Grants-Program/applications/openbrush.md

 [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts) on Solidity.

 2. Openbrush should serve as a starting point for every developer entering a Polkadot(ink!) ecosystem.
-3. In addition to having a standard implementation, Openbrush should also have macroses to simplify and abstract up applications(smart contracts) development,
+3. In addition to having a standard implementation, Openbrush should also have macroses to simplify and abstract up applications(smart contracts) development.
 4. In order for Openbrush to work and fulfill it's purpose, several changes must be made/several blockers overcome in `ink!` and substrate's `contract-pallet`.
 We are commited to do that in the context of this project.

 This project is important to us as it's our strategic goal to accelerate Polkadot ecosystem development.
 Applications on Ink! are a huge part of it.